cooper/juno/doc/modules.md

 # Modules

-This is a complete list of the official modules packaged with the juno-ircd repository. juno consists of
+This is a complete list of the official modules packaged with the juno repository. juno consists of
 [under 30 lines](https://github.com/cooper/juno/blob/master/bin/ircd)
 of standalone code.
 The
 entire remainder consists of reloadable modules, all but [one](#ircd) of which